Skip to main content

 Vitamin C Benefits For Skin

-The benefits of Vitamin C for the skin are seemingly endless.
+The benefits of vitamin C for the skin are seemingly endless.
 One of its most important features is that it is able to mitigate skin problems before (and even after) they occur.
-According to Natalie: “One of the great things about Vitamin C is it both helps prevent and repair damage caused by our environment.”
-During the day, Vitamin C can provide additional protection against the aging effects of environmental stressors such as pollution, blue-light and UV rays; at night, its rejuvenating properties can minimize the look of damage caused by free radical exposure.
-Here’s a closer look at Vitamin C’s many skin care benefits.
+According to Natalie: “One of the great things about vitamin C is it both helps prevent and repair damage caused by our environment.”
+During the day, vitamin C can provide additional protection against the aging effects of environmental stressors such as pollution, blue light and UV rays; at night, its rejuvenating properties can minimize the look of damage caused by free radical exposure.
+Here’s a closer look at vitamin C’s many skin care benefits.

 Fights Free Radicals